guru-bala/Cloudera-Quickstart/README.md

 # Cloudera-Quickstart -
 ## Steps to create a Cloudera quickstart VM with docker container on Azure

-1. Create/Provision a simple Ubuntu Linux VM on Azure - D4S-V3 machine, as Cloudera VM needs 16GB (costs ~$220/month).
+1. Create/Provision a simple Ubuntu Linux VM on Azure - D4S-V3 machine, as Cloudera VM needs 16GB.

 Steps to create a Linux Azure VM can be found [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-manage-vm)